ClickHouse/clickhouse-jdbc-bridge/README.md

 * Vert.x

-    If you're familiar with [Vert.x](https://vertx.io/).
-You can customize its configuration by changing `config/httpd.json` and `config/vertx.json`.
+    If you're familiar with [Vert.x](https://vertx.io/), you can customize its configuration by changing `config/httpd.json` and `config/vertx.json`.

 * Query Parameters

-    All supported query parameters can be found at [here](src/main/java/ru/yandex/clickhouse/jdbcbridge/core/QueryPamraters.java). `datasource_column=true` can be simplied as `datasource_column`, for example:
+    All supported query parameters can be found at [here](src/main/java/ru/yandex/clickhouse/jdbcbridge/core/QueryParameters.java). `datasource_column=true` can be simplied as `datasource_column`, for example:
     ```sql
     select * from jdbc('ch-server?datasource_column=true', 'select 1')